dave1010/exploring-chatgpt-code-interpreter/README.md

 # 1 minute guide

 1. Go to https://chat.openai.com/?model=gpt-4-code-interpreter (sign up for Pro if you haven't already)
+2. Click on your name on the bottom left, then Settings & Beta, then Beta features, then enable Code Interpreter.
-2. Copy and paste this prompt: `List various cool and helpful things code interpreter can do.
-Then pick a couple and show me.`
+3. Copy and paste this prompt: `List various cool and helpful things the code interpreter model can do.
+Then pick a couple and demo them to me.
+Make it really interesting.`

 # General info environment and limitations